Chiraggksh/Interview-Forge/README.md

 ---

-## 🎯 About the Project
+## About the Project

-**PrepIQ** is a full-stack MERN application that acts as your personal AI interview coach.
-You feed it a job description, your resume, and a short self-description — and it gives you back a complete, actionable prep kit:
+**InterviewForge** is a full stack MERN application that acts as your personal AI interview coach.
+You feed it a job description, your resume, and a short self-description and boom! it gives you back a complete, actionable prep kit:

-- 📊 A **match score** between your profile and the role
+-  A **match score** between your profile and the role
-- 🛠️ A list of **skills you need to acquire or strengthen**
+-  A list of **skills you need to acquire or strengthen** based on priority
-- ❓ Curated **technical interview questions** tailored to the role
+-  Curated **technical interview questions** tailored to the role
-- 🤝 **Behavioural questions** based on your background
+-  **Behavioural questions** based on your background
-- 🗺️ A **4–5 day personalised prep roadmap** with daily goals
+-  A **4–5 day personalised prep roadmap** with daily goals
-- 📄 A **generated PDF resume** from your details — ready to submit
+-  An ATS friendly **generated PDF resume** from your details

 All sessions are **persisted in MongoDB**, so you can revisit any previous prep session with a single click — no re-entry needed.